 Committee members have extensive knowledge and experience in a wide range of land and sea management activities.

 The IAC provides advice to the Minister and Department regarding better access to and engagement with our programs for Aboriginal and Torres Strait Islander peoples.

 - Environment and heritage legislation, policy and program implementation and reform.

 The role of the IAC is to:

-- advise the Minister for Sustainability, Environment, Water, Population and Communities on:
+- advise the Minister for the Environment on: